any-docs/css/content/guides/masking/introduction/index.md

 ## What is masking in CSS?

 In CSS, masks can be used to define areas of an element that are visible and other areas that are hidden.
-Mask layers, defined by one or more {{cssxref("mask-image")}} sources, determine the areas of an element that should be visible and at what opacity.
+Mask layers, defined by one or more `mask-image` sources, determine the areas of an element that should be visible and at what opacity.

 > [!NOTE]
-> Multiple CSS masking property values can be set using the {{cssxref("mask")}} shorthand property.
+> Multiple CSS masking property values can be set using the `mask` shorthand property.

 With `alpha` masks, the opacity of the masked element matches the opacity of the mask applied.
 In CSS, masking is the opposite of a masquerade mask, where the face is hidden wherever the mask is opaque.
 In CSS, the areas of the element where its mask is fully opaque will be fully opaque and visible.
 Wherever the mask is fully transparent, the element will be fully hidden.
 Areas of the element that are masked by partially opaque mask areas will be partially opaque, matching the mask's opacity.